For all latest information including coronavirus, click on Notices

 Also check Notton Parish Council on Facebook and WhatsApp

-NOTE: Next Parish Council Meeting is on Thursday 2nd July at 7.30pm in the Village Hall.
+NOTE: Next Parish Council Meeting is the on Thursday 8th July 2021 at 7.30pm in the Village Hall.
 Contact Clerk for details

 The Notton Parish Council meets on the first Thursday of each month (apart from August) at 19:30 in the Village Hall and residents of the parish are welcome to attend.
 Questions may be asked of the chair between 19:30 and 19:45.
 The code of conduct covering the rights of electors and residents at Parish Council Meetings is published on both the notices page and the documents page of this .